 Resverlogix is committed to developing epigenetic therapies for the benefit of patients with chronic disease.
-Our current clinical program focuses on advancing our lead compound – apabetalone – and evaluating its therapeutic potential in the treatment of vascular disease and COVID-19.
+Our current clinical program focuses on advancing our lead compound – apabetalone – and evaluating its therapeutic potential in the treatment of vascular disease and Post COVID-19 Conditions.

-Resverlogix has initiated an open-label Phase 2b study to assess the safety and efficacy of apabetalone in the treatment of COVID-19, which is now actively recruiting patients.
+Planning for a Phase 2/3 clinical study to assess the safety and efficacy of apabetalone in the treatment of PCC is currently underway, in consultation with regulatory authorities.

 Through its unique, epigenetic mechanism, apabetalone acts to normalize the expression of key proteins and pathways that are dysregulated by cardiovascular disease.
 Clinical data has shown this treatment translates to direct benefits to patients, including observed reductions in major adverse cardiac events (MACE).